Fabián Balbuena: Dynamo Moscow

+At the end of this suspension, Balbuena returned to Dynamo in July 2023.

+After returning to the Moscow club, Balbuena was chosen as the team captain for the next season.

+Balbuena left Dynamo on 31 May 2025 as his contract expired.

+Grêmio

+On 26 July 2025, Balbuena signed a contract with Grêmio in Brazil until 30 June 2027.

 International career

 First called up on 19 March 2015, Balbuena made his full international debut for Paraguay national team on 31 March by starting in a 1–0 friendly loss against Mexico at the Arrowhead Stadium.
 He was also named among the 23-man squads for the 2015 Copa América and the Copa América Centenario.
 He made his first competitive appearance at the latter in the final group game, a 1–0 loss to hosts the United States in which he was substituted at half time for attacker Juan Iturbe.

+At the 2019 Copa América in Brazil, Paraguay faced the host team in the quarter-finals, and Balbuena was sent off after an hour for fouling Roberto Firmino when the Brazilian was clear on goal; the game ended goalless and Brazil won on penalties.

+On 23 September 2022, Balbuena scored his first international goal, a late header that was the only goal of a friendly win over the United Arab Emirates in Wiener Neustadt, Austria.
+In a 1–0 friendly loss away to Peru on 16 November, Balbuena and opponent Alexander Succar were sent off for fighting.